waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Immediate Action:** Log all data in the turn of discovery.
 This includes disproven hypotheses to avoid repeating mistakes.
 - **Trust Direct Observation:** Base understanding of mechanics on in-game observations.
 - **Tool Development Status (Under Debugging):**
-  - `gem_pathfinder_v2`: The pathfinder is currently being debugged for Victory Road's complex elevation and object-based navigation.
-While functional on simpler maps, it is not yet reliable for multi-level puzzle areas.
+  - `gem_pathfinder_v2`: The pathfinder is still being refined.
+It has shown issues with complex elevation changes in Victory Road and failed on a simple path, indicating a potential bug.
+It is currently unreliable for navigation on this map.

 # V. Future Development Ideas
 - **Team Composition Advisor:** An agent to suggest optimal team compositions.